cferdinandi/adventure/content/rules.md

 Games of *Adventure* can take as little as 30 minutes, or can last several hours.

 As the *Guide*, you have a lot of control over the length and complexity of each game.
-You can add more villains and bonus encounters, adjust difficulty levels for encounters up or down, and save the day with third-party characters you introduce to the game.
+You can add more villains and bonus encounters, adjust difficulty levels for encounters up or down, and save the day with non-player characters you introduce to the game.

 You can also spread an adventure over several games, stopping after an encounter, and picking things back up another time.

+### Non-Player Characters

+Depending on the skills of the players and the difficulty of the challenges they're facing, it can be interesting to add *non-player characters* into the game.

+These are characters that the *Guide* creates and controls.
+They can be friends, foes, or somewhere in-between.

+*Non-player characters* can provide critical information that players aren't picking up on, give them mis-information to send them on a bonus encounter, jump into provide extra fire power for an epic battle, or thwart their efforts if their finding an adventure too easy.

+Use *non-player characters* as much or as little as needed to keep the game fun and interesting.

+### Exploring Farfaria

+A big part of what makes RPGs so fun is how open-ended they are.

+As players get more experienced playing *Adventure*, they may start to explore areas of Farfaria that aren't part of the current adventure's storyline.
+They might want to explore the mountains, search for a unicorn, or try to bypass a fearsome creature by using an underground cave system.

+The *Guide* should encourage this!

+The **[downloadable creature and item cards](/downloads/)** can provide some inspiration for off-story encounters.
+The *Guide* can also pull themes and challenges from the players' favorite books and movies.

+Eventually, players may want to leave Farfaria itself.
+They may attempt to cross the mountains, go beyond the edges of the Dark Forest, or sail off in a ship.
+The same game mechanics apply.
+Go create new worlds!